s-oram/react-show-dialog/README.md

 ## Styling

 Show Dialog is a headless UI library.
-It works equally well with any styling solution.
-It will also work with prebuilt dialog components found in UI component libraries.
+It works equally well with any styling solution and all component libraries.